eavise-kul/lightnet/docs/notes/02-C-pascal_voc.rst

 We need to have the right labels for training and testing the network. |br|
 While brambox (and thus lightnet) can work with Pascal VOC annotations, we still need to group the data in a training and testing set.
-Because we are converting this anyway, we take the opportunity to convert the annotations to a pickle format, which will be faster to parse whilst training/testing. |br|
+Because we are converting this anyway, we take the opportunity to convert the annotations to a pandas format, which will be faster to parse whilst training/testing.
-You can check whether to annotation conversion was succesfull, by running the **bbox_view.py** script from brambox.
+In the example code below, we save the data as HDF5 files, which requires the pytables_ package.
+If you do not wish to install it, you can specify to save it as pandas pickle files instead *(-x .pkl)*, but this means you will have to change to file names in the config files as well!

 .. code:: bash

-   # Change the ROOT variable in labels.py to point to the root directory that contains VOCdevkit
+   # Check out ./bin/labels.py --help for an explanation of the arguments
-   ./bin/labels.py
+   ./bin/labels.py -v -x .h5 data/
-   bbox_view.py -lx .jpg anno_pickle ROOT/train.pkl ROOT/VOCdevkit
-   bbox_view.py -lx .jpg anno_pickle ROOT/test.pkl ROOT/VOCdevkit

 ..
 Note::
    There is no validation set.